Do You Have The Right Insurance Plan In Place for Retirement?

 That’s bad enough, but if a major medical event or other unexpected accident or emergency hits you during retirement, it can rapidly drain your savings.
 If you’re not prepared, you may end up recovering physically, but not financially.
 This issue only gets more challenging as you get older.
 That’s why it is essential that you have the right insurance plan in place for your situation.

 For example, you could quickly run out of money in retirement if you need long-term care and don’t have a plan to pay for it.
 According to the 2021 Genworth Cost of Care Survey, the average annual cost of care in an assisted living facility was $51,600.
 The annual cost of a private room in a nursing home is over $105,000.1

 Insurance Strategies to Help You Be Financially Prepared For The Unexpected

-There are several insurance strategies that can help you be financially prepared for the unexpected.
-Options include getting a long-term care insurance policy, a hybrid life insurance policy that will pay out if you need long-term care, senior life insurance, or a longevity annuity.
+There are several insurance strategies that can help you be financially prepared in the event that you do end up needing long-term care.
+Options include getting a long-term care insurance policy, a hybrid life insurance policy that will pay out if you need long-term care, or a longevity annuity.